woman laying on red light therapy bed

 Red Light Therapy for Specific Surgical Procedures

 A study on 15 patients following total knee arthroplasty found greater range of motion and less pain in the red light therapy group, with less frequent painkiller use in the first month.
 A second study on knee arthroplasty patients found reduced morphine use within the first 72 hours.
-A pilot study also documented meaningful reductions in pain and swelling during recovery.

-Caesarean section
+Caesarean Section

-Cardiac surgery
+Cardiac Surgery

 Three consecutive days of red light therapy after coronary bypass surgery significantly reduced cardiac cellular damage and accelerated post-operative repair of cardiac tissue in 32 patients.
 A related study of 82 patients showed significantly lower post-surgery complications and less pain than the control group.

-Oral and dental surgery
+Oral and Dental Surgery

 Red light therapy enhances healing of both soft and hard tissue after endodontic surgery, with patients experiencing less swelling, faster wound healing, and less pain when treated immediately after surgery and daily for seven days.
-Studies on gingival graft procedures found significantly less post-operative pain and faster healing in red light therapy groups.

-Plastic and cosmetic surgery
+Plastic and Cosmetic Surgery

 Red light therapy is widely used in plastic surgery recovery across Australia for procedures including facelifts, breast surgery, rhinoplasty, and skin resurfacing.
 Following laser skin resurfacing, a study of 20 patients found significantly less redness in the first 48 hours on the treated side.
-For facial procedures in the immediate post-operative weeks, a panel at a safe distance is preferable to a mask.

 Several studies show red light therapy supports bone repair, bone regeneration, and new bone formation, speeding up healing of fractures and bone defects.